This page outlines the rules that will apply after the current state of emergency is lifted.

 A security deposit is a landlord’s way of guaranteeing that [s]he will be compensated for

 any damages that may occur while a tenant is living on their property.
-The amount of this
+This deposit cannot be more than one month’s rent.

 If the building in which you are moving into has more than six units in it, the landlord must put your money into an interest bearing savings account.
 The interest which this money may accumulate will belong to you.
 If your building is less than six units, your landlord may still deposit your money into an interest bearing account; he [s]he does so, [s]he should pay you the interest.
 The landlord in either situation is allowed to keep 1% of the interest for expenses.
 It is a good idea to ask your landlord about this before moving in.